chef-boneyard/chef-fundamentals/slides/multiple-nodes-and-search/01_slide.md

 # Default Search Indexes

-Four search indexes are created by default.
+Four search indexes are created on the Chef Server by default.

 * node
 * client